ATL-WDI-Curriculum/es6-1/README.md

 - [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals)

 ## Additional Practice
-You can also check out the extra exercises in the exercises folder for more practice in ES6.
+You can also check out the exercises in the exercises folder for more practice in ES6.